mandiant/Ghidrathon/README.md

 ## Installing Ghidrathon

-Use the following steps to install your Ghidrathon extension in Ghidra:
+Use the following steps to install your Ghidrathon extension using the Ghidra UI:

 * Start Ghidra
 * Navigate to `File > Install Extensions...`